epfl-si/jahia2wp/README.md

     6760eb1fbcb1        phpmyadmin/phpmyadmin   "/run.sh phpmyadmin"     2 minutes ago       Up 2 minutes        0.0.0.0:8080->80/tcp                       phpmyadmin
     xxx                 camptocamp/mgmt         "/docker-entrypoin..."
 2 minutes ago       Up 2 minutes        0.0.0.0:2222->22/tcp                       mgmt

-From here, one command will connect you inside the mgmt container
+From here, one command will connect you inside the mgmt container, in your-env

     you@host:~/jahia2wp/local$ make exec
-    www-data@xxx:/$ cd /srv && . .bashrc
-    www-data@xxx:~$ gowp
+    www-data@xxx:/srv/your-env$ gowp
-    www-data@xxx:/srv/ebreton/jahia2wp/local$
+    www-data@xxx:/srv/your-env/jahia2wp/local$

 You can now jump to the [usage](#usage) section.

 ### Install in C2C infra

-You first need to define your environment variable WP_ENV, with the name of the environment you will use on C2C infra
+You first need to define locally your environment variable `WP_ENV`, with the name of the environment you will use on C2C infra

     $ echo "
     export WP_ENV=your-env" >> ~/.bashrc